 In Travis, Williamson and Hayes county, when you file your petition for divorce or petition in a custody case, there is a standing order.
 That order forbids the threat of hiding the children or keeping the children from another parent.
 Although this order offers you and your children protection, you may not get into court immediately to address threats from a co-parent who wants to take a child away.
 Depending on scheduling, it could take 7-14 days, so it is very important for a parent to see an attorney immediately so the timeline isn’t stretched out.

-At Sandoval Law Firm we understand the stress of dealing with divorce, child custody and domestic violence.
+At Sandoval Law Firm we understand the stress of dealing with divorce, child custody and domestic abuse and violence.
 Our firm consists of founding attorney Raul Sandoval Jr. and a dedicated support staff.
 Mr. Sandoval earned his law degree from Texas Tech University School of Law.
 Since that time, he has been practicing family law in the Austin area, as well as teaching seminars, classes and other forms of professional development.